Police Chief Kimberly Petersen's message to the Fremont community about COVID-19

 Impact on Fremont Police Services

-In an effort to help prevent the spread of the Coronavirus Disease (COVID-19), City of Fremont facilities, including the lobby of the Police Department, the Detention Facility, and the Tri-City Animal Shelter, will be closed to public visitors beginning Monday, March 16.
+In an effort to help prevent the spread of the Coronavirus Disease (COVID-19), some City of Fremont facilities, including the lobby of the Police Department, the Detention Facility, and the Tri-City Animal Shelter, are closed on or modified schedule.
 During the temporary closure Fremont Police and Fire will continue to provide essential public safety services.

-- Records Unit: (510)790-6800 - FPD lobby will be closed to the public.
-Records related requests from the public will be handled utilizing phone calls and setting of appointments.
+- Police Department Lobby/Records Unit: (510) 790-6800 - Effective Wednesday, July 1, 2020, FPD lobby will be open to the public Monday - Friday from 8:00 a.m. to 5:00 p.m.
+Records related requests from the public can still be handled utilizing phone calls and setting of appointments.

 - Recruitment: (510) 404-8934 or visit the Police Recruitment website.
 In-person recruiting has been suspended.
 Hiring efforts will continue utilizing technology to conduct interviews and other candidate assessment needs.